 - In a mixing bowl, add Nutella, flour, and 1 egg.

-- Mix until you get a thick, smooth dough, and If the dough feels sticky, let it rest for 5 minutes or chill for 10–15 minutes.
+- Mix until you get a thick, smooth dough, and if the dough feels sticky, let it rest for 5 minutes or chill for 10–15 minutes.

 - Roll into balls and place them evenly spaced on the baking sheet, and gently flatten each ball using your fingertips or the bottom of a glass to form neat circles.